-The Blue MedicareRx Value Part D plan we sampled has a higher premium than the other two plans we sampled.
-However, it has a vast network of preferred pharmacies, from Sam’s Club and Walmart to CVS.
+The Blue MedicareRx Value Part D plan we sampled has a vast network of preferred pharmacies, from Sam's Club and Walmart to CVS.

-Preferred generics and generics under the plan are $1 and $5, respectively, so if you rely mostly on generics, your medications may be quite affordable.
-Another unique component to the Value plan is Tier 6, which is not found on every Part D plan.
-Tier 6 drugs are considered highly effective and the best value for treatment, and as such, are provided with $0 copays.
-If most of your medications are in Tiers 1, 2, or 6 on the formulary, the Blue MedicareRx Value plan may be a good fit for you.
+Preferred generics and generics under the plan are $1 and $3, respectively, so if you rely mostly on generics, your medications may be quite affordable.
+If most of your medications are in Tiers 1 and 2 on the formulary, the Blue MedicareRx Value plan may be a good fit for you.

 Blue Cross MedicareRx Basic (PDP)

-The MedicareRx Basic Part D plan had the lowest premium of all the plans we sampled and a fairly low deductible.
+The MedicareRx Basic Part D plan had the lowest premium of all the plans we sampled, but the maximum deductible allowed by Medicare ($435).
 The plan’s preferred pharmacies tend to be limited, with just Walgreens and HEB Pharmacies in the network.